-- Unlimited number of common shares with voting rights and no-par value. - Unlimited number of non-cumulative, non-voting first preferred shares with no fixed dividend rate, issuable in series. - Unlimited number of non-cumulative, non-voting second preferred shares with no fixed dividend rate, issuable in series. - Unlimited number of non-cumulative, non-voting Series A first preferred shares with no fixed dividend rate, issuable in series and convertible into common shares at the option of the holder on a one-for-one basis at any time after October 31, 2000.
+- An unlimited number of common shares with voting rights and no-par value. - An unlimited number of non-cumulative, non-voting first preferred shares with no fixed dividend rate, issuable in series. - An unlimited number of non-cumulative, non-voting second preferred shares with no fixed dividend rate, issuable in series. - An unlimited number of non-cumulative, non-voting Series A first preferred shares with no fixed dividend rate, issuable in series and convertible into common shares at the option of the holder on a one-for-one basis at any time after October 31, 2000.

-Number of Common Shares Common Shares \$ Balance, December 31, 2023 42,497,156 \$23,994,270 Balance, June 30, 2024 42,497,156 \$23,994,270
+Number of Common Shares Common Shares \$ Balance, December 31, 2023 42,497,156 \$23,994,270 Balance, December 31, 2024 42,497,156 \$23,994,270